antimaLinux/kickeststats/README.md

 ## usage

-Download data for the last games per player in JSONL format:
+Download data for player stats in the last game rounds in JSONL format:

 ```console
 kickeststats-download-data /tmp/players.jsonl